 Signals are intended for one-to-many communication where outside objects

 react to changes on another object.
-Signals are always emitted with
+Signals are always emitted with the

-with the payload.
+the payload.
 Signals should generally not be used to trigger the

-as signal connection should be made with the pattern
+Wherever possible a signal connection should be made with the pattern

 .connect(this._onFoo, this).
 Providing the

-this context allows the
+this context enables

-connection to be properly cleared by
+the connection to be properly cleared by

-private method avoids allocating a closure for each connection.
+Using a private method avoids allocating a closure for each connection.

 Some of the more advanced widgets have a model associated with them.
+The

-The common pattern used is that the model is settable and must be set
+common pattern used is that the model is settable and must be set

 outside of the constructor.
 This means that any consumer of the widget